-The term “Free shopping cart software” means that users have freedom to run, distribute, copy and change the code of this software the way they want.
-This is concerned to user rights and liberties, not price.
+The term “Free shopping cart software” means that users have the freedom to run, distribute, copy and change the code of this software the way they want.
+This is concerned with user rights and liberties, not price.
 To get the point of it, imagine that you have free club entrance but no drinks included.

 Critical difference between free and proprietary software

 The topic “free vs proprietary”, other words, “open-source vs hosted” software can’t live indifferent even most unpretentious users.
 Before taking any critical position it’s better to define principal differences of open and closed-code solutions.